quicwg/wg-materials/ietf106/minutes.md

 David Schinazi: Yes.

 Document needs an editorial pass...

-[metanote from brian: the acoustics in ... room are .... ]

 Mark: Does the working group need this extension, is this a reasonable starting point, now or wait?